Black Friday, Cyber Monday

 Using these key shopping days to help avoid holiday overspending.

 The end of the year definitely isn’t easy on the old household budget with all of the added spending we usually pile on for the holidays.
 In fact, it’s so common for credit card debt to get out of control after holiday overspending that there’s a term for the resulting you get when you finally look at your bills in January – it’s called a Holiday Debt Hangover.

 Luckily there are ways to avoid this stress-inducing nightmare, such as developing a carefully crafted holiday spending plan and then implementing that into a formal budget.
 In addition, there are two big shopping days which could help you save big on all of those one-off holiday expenses – Black Friday and Cyber Monday.
 You simply have to know how to use them to your best advantage.

 The recommendations below can help to shop smart on these key sale days so you have a better chance of staying on budget through the end of the year.
-Still, if you end up with more debt than you can manage on your own by holiday’s end, give us a call at or complete an online application to set up a free, confidential debt analysis with a certified credit counselor.
+Still, if you end up with more debt than you can manage on your own by holiday’s end, give us a call at to set up a free, confidential debt analysis with a certified credit counselor.

 Step No. 1: Don’t assume these are the best deals

 The biggest mistake shoppers make on Black Friday and Cyber Monday shopping is to assume that those two days are going to deliver phenomenal deals on everything you need to buy.
 Sadly, this just isn’t the case.

 Essentially, retailers often use some clever tricks to convince you that you’re getting the deal of a lifetime even when you’re not.
 Here are a few examples: